miso

 Turn a Sub that consumes actions of type a into a Sub that consumes actions of type b using the supplied function of type a -> b.

-noop :: action -> Effect parent model action Source #
+noop :: action -> Effect parent props model action Source #

 Helper for Component construction, when you want to ignore the update function temporarily, or permanently.